A 12-part series tracing how Canada quietly built its strength — and what it left unfinished

 About the Author

 Leni Spooner is a Canadian writer, researcher, and civic storyteller.
-She is the founder of Between the Lines, a publication focused on the quiet forces shaping politics, infrastructure, and public life.
-Her work blends historical context with present-day analysis, helping readers see the deeper patterns that shape national decisions.
+She is the founder of Between the Lines | Kitchen Table Politics, a longform publication exploring how policy, economics, food systems, and everyday life intersect.
+Her work blends historical context with present-day analysis, helping readers see the deeper patterns that shape Canada’s choices — and the lives built around them.